5 Steps to Follow for a Strategic Advocacy Campaign

 Author: Kate Jahries

-Using Strategy to Design Tactics and Achieve Goals in Your Campaign
+Strategy Drives Tactics and Goals For an Advocacy Campaign

 - Start by writing down your overarching goal, but don’t stop there!
 The most strategic advocacy campaigns recognize that change is incremental.
 You should identify several short term goals that fit into the larger picture and can count as wins along the way.